JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 The same data produces different outcomes depending on the human using it.

 Maybe you’re a Boglehead philosopher like *Tae Kim* or *Ramit Sethi*, an opportunist with Buffett tendencies, or a speculative visionary like *Ray Dalio*.
-Whatever your type, investing works best when it feels natural — when it aligns with who you are, what stage you’re in, and what helps you sleep at night.
+Whatever your type, investing works best when it feels natural: when it aligns with who you are, what stage you’re in, and what helps you sleep at night.

 > Don’t just build your portfolio.
-> Build your **behavioral architecture** — the system that makes good decisions effortless.
+> Build your **behavioral architecture:**  the system that makes good decisions effortless.

 ---